mac-comp465-f18/docs/glm.md

     mat4 axisRotate = rotate(matrix, radians(45.0f), vec3(3.1,-2.1,0.9)); // Equivalent to axisRotate = matrix * rotationMatrix.
 Think about whether this order is important to you.

     mat4 translate = translate(mat4(1.0), vec3(1, 2, 3));

+    glm::column(translate, 3, vec4(2, 2, 2, 1); // sets the forth column (index 3) of the translate matrix to the vector

+    vec3 displacement = vec3(column(translate, 3)); // gets the translation component from the translate matrix

 ## Swizzle Functions